planet-nine-app/planet-nine/README.md

 Of course, unlike Estonia, The Advancement has long been post-scarcity, and thus has no need of taxes.
 In fact, maybe they even get to a point where they bestow some kind of universal basic income on their e-citizens.

+So The Advancement grants to all of us earthlings e-citizenship that gives everyone access to intra-galactic banks, and business rules, and all that sort of stuff holding humans back from helping with Andromeda, because some jerk needs his ego stroked.
+We've alreay named it:

+Planet Nine.

 A planet-sized cooperative financial system that _everyone_ can join.

+I might not be able to prove that it's out there, or that The Advancement is here to help, but until we figure out what's loop-to-loopin' that stuff out past Neptune, no one's going to be able to disprove it either.
+I don't really know how that might play in court, but I figure if insurance companies can cite acts of god, there's at least some precedence for unprovable agency being allowed.
+These days, I'm not sure the world would be all that consistent in what it thinks is more plausible.

 ## But first